tamersp25/docs/docs/engines/enginetypes.md

 Cognitive engines can work on streams of data or more discrete batches or files.
 MORE ABOUT REAL-TIME ENGINES HERE.

-Cognitive engines are the workhorse of the Veritone platform, and if you have a new cognitive engine, you can register it under the Engines of the Veritone Developer App.
+Cognitive engines are the workhorse of the Veritone platform, and if you have a new cognitive engine, you can register it under the Engines section of the Veritone Developer App.
 Just be sure to select the engine type of _Cognition_.